 Section 8 Overview

-Our Section 8 Waiting List is closing effective June 30th, at 11:59 PM.
-Read more here.
+Our Section 8 Waiting List is currently closed.

 Section 8 is one of the major housing assistance programs offered by the federal government.
 There are several sub-programs detailed below.